zencart/documentation/content/user/running/fixing_addresses.md

 If the `Admin > Customers > Customers` screen has a *Place Order* button on the right hand side in the sidebox, press it.
 Login as the customer and go to the My Account Page, and click the link titled `View or change entries in my address book`.

-If you do not have a *Place Order* button, you will need to install and use one of the [Master Password](/user/admin/master_password/) mods.
+If you do not have a *Place Order* button, you will need to install and use one of the [Master Password](/user/admin/master_password/) plugins.
 Login using the customer's email address and the master password, and edit their address book.